+- Rolando Velazquez

+- Margot Salinas

 - Micaela Alaniz

-- Margot Salinas

-- Michael Salinas

 - Eloy Castañeda

-- Rolando Velazquez

 - Sylvia Perez

 - Cynthia Chapa

+- Jennifer Cantu

-The board usually meets the second Monday of each month at the Lasara ISD library.
+The board usually meets second Monday of each Month at the Lasara ISD Library.
 In the event that large attendance is anticipated, the board may meet at the cafeteria.
 Special meetings may be called when necessary.
 A written notice of regular and special meetings will be posted on the district website and https://meetings.boardbook.org/Public/Organization/2296 at least 72 hours before the scheduled meeting time.
 The written notice will show the date, time, place, and subjects of each meeting.
 In emergencies, a meeting may be held with a one-hour notice.